pippyn/Home-Assistant-Sensor-Afvalbeheer/README.md

 Street number is required and is your own street number

 ### Date format
 If you want to adjust the way the date is presented.
 You can do it using the dateformat option.
+All [python strftime options](http://strftime.org/) should work.
 Default is '%d-%m-%Y', which will result in per example:
 ```yaml
 21-2-2019.